djurkis/diskuter/README.md

 ## Direction
 After experimenting and getting a feel for working with Tensorflow the next steps will be aimed at using [tensor2tensor](https://github.com/tensorflow/tensor2tensor) library.
-Implementing tranformer from scratch would take too much time and reusing optimized code is just good practice.